SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 ## Rate Limiting

 Nginx is a powerful HTTP server and reverse proxy.
 In my case I use it as a reverse proxy for my FastAPI application which serves the website.
-One of the built is capabilities of nginx is rate limits.
+One of the built in capabilities of nginx is rate limits.
 Rate limits are useful as a protection against enumeration and DDoS attacks.
 In case a client sends too many requests in a given time period it will get a response from `nginx` that prohibits the access to the actual page.
 In case of this website, I set it to response with a status of 429 which means "Too Many Requests".

-To enable rate limits in `nginx` simply add few lines to the configuration files.
+To enable rate limits in `nginx` simply add a few lines to the configuration files.
 The first one is the creation of a "zone", which is an abstract name for a set of configurations.
 Below is an example from the main configuration file of `nginx` (`/etc/nginx/nginx.conf`).

 ```conf
 http {